AsherBaby/personal_algorithm_project/npc/README.md

 Note: 2-sum is a O(n) problem

 ---
-### Partition (Load balancing)
+### Machine scheduling
-Give a set of integers, can you partition them into two groups, making sum of each group equivalent?
+M machines and N jobs.
+Can you schedule them to finish them in time?

 ---
 ### Integer linear programming